beego/beego-doc/docs/en-US/developing/config/README.md

 Note that all relative file paths, are calculated from your working directory!
-Second, except for the default INI implementation, all other implementations need to be introduced using anonymous introduction of the corresponding package.
+Secondly, except for the default INI implementation, all other implementations need to be introduced using anonymous introduction of the corresponding package.

 ### INI

 INI is the default implementation for configuring modules.
-It also supports loading multiple configuration files using the `include` syntax。
+It also supports loading multiple configuration files using the `include` syntax.

 app.ini: